 Nonetheless, the early seventies were a time of great internal transition.
 Gerhard Wilcke, who had been chairman since 1960, retired in September 1969, followed in 1970 by styling director Wilhelm Hofmeister and in 1971 by production chief Wilhelm Gieschen.
 The company’s new chairman, Prussian aristocrat Eberhard von Kuenheim, subsequently forced the resignation of sales boss Paul Hahnemann, replacing him in January 1972 with former Opel executive Bob Lutz.
 There was also a major shift in BMW’s export distribution philosophy.
-Previously, independent importers like Austro-American impresario Max Hoffman had handled BMW sales outside of Germany, who Lutz later claimed were earning lavish profits, while the company made almost nothing.
-Lutz and von Kuenheim terminated the existing distributions agreements and took export operations in house.
+Up until that point, independent importers like Austro-American impresario Max Hoffman had handled BMW sales outside of Germany, earning lavish profits while the company (according to Lutz) made almost nothing.
+At Von Kuenheim’s direction, Lutz terminated those distribution deals and took export operations in house.

 BMW’S CONTRADICTORY COUPES